mort666/app_version/README.md

 [![Build Status](https://travis-ci.org/mort666/app_version.png?branch=master)](https://travis-ci.org/mort666/app_version)

 This is a simple plugin that makes it easy to manage the version number of your Rails application.
-The version numbers supported by this plugin look like '2.0.1 M4 (600) of branch by coder on 2008-10-27'.
+The version numbers supported by this plugin look like '2.0.0-rc.1 M4 (600) of branch by coder on 2008-10-27'.

 The components of the version number are:

   	2          => major
   	0          => minor
-  	1          => patch
+  	0          => patch
-  	M4         => milestone
+    rc.1       => meta information (as defined by Semantic Versioning) M4         => milestone
   	(600)      => build number (usually Subversion revision) branch     => the name of the branch this version is from.